ahuang11/holoext/README.md

 # HoloExt - HoloViews Extension Mod v0.0.1

-### An extension to beautify your plots and process
+### An extension to beautify your plots and process.

 ## HoloExt features:
 1. 'intelligent' resizing and activation of tools in addition to grid lines